CS 101

 Many homeowners, renters, businesses, and nonprofits want to benefit from solar energy but are unable to install solar panels because of cost, roof limitations, building ownership restrictions, shading, or property constraints.

-Some state programs are even designed to direct part of the savings toward low- and moderate-income households, helping expand access to lower electricity costs.
+Some state programs are even designed to direct part of the savings toward low- and moderate-income households, helping expand access to lower electricity costs to those who may stand to benefit most from it.

 Importantly, participants do not need to prove they are unable to install onsite solar in order to join a community solar project.
 Community solar is simply another option available to electricity customers who want predictable savings and access to renewable energy.